baizhiheizi/quill/README.md

 ## Experience

-At present, PRSDigg only supports [mixin messenger](https://mixin.one/messenger) login and payment.
+At present, PRSDigg only supports [Mixin Messenger](https://mixin.one/messenger) login and payment.
 Please download and install it before experiencing PRSDigg.

 Browse [prsdigg.com](https://prsdigg.com/), or search for Bot 7000101549 in [mixin messenger](https://mixin.one/messenger).